What is performance activism and why is it important to avoid it in marketing? - Punch Creative

 Big fashion brand H&M has been accused of ‘Greenwashing’, by misleading their consumers on their environmental scorecards which are displayed within stores and online.
 They claim that some clothes in the eco-conscious range are made using less water.
 This has been proven to be incorrect, and in some cases, they use more water than common materials.
 The argument is that this range is no more sustainable than the rest of the clothes they sell, which are also not very sustainable either!

 H&M is misleading consumers into believing they are making a difference for the environment when they’re not.
 Using sustainability as a ploy to attract consumers is wrong if the facts are incorrect.
+A powerful marketing strategy can easily mislead consumers but unless you’re actually committing to making environmental changes to your practices, no amount of digital PR will be enough to cover your tracks and sustain your brand’s good reputation.
+A dirty secret like performance activism will always be found out.

 How can this be applied to your next campaign?

 There are many good and bad examples of brands working with causes or charities, but there’s no excuse for misleading consumers.
 When creating your next campaign think about the buzzwords you’re using.
 Can these be backed up with support to make a difference, or is it just an attention gain?
+You can weave your sustainability plan and actions in with your social media strategy to ensure that customers receive the full transparency they’re looking for.
+This way you won’t be accused of performance activism.
+The only way you won’t be subject to these criticisms is if you’re actually doing what you claim.
+Talk the talk?
+Walk the walk.

 At Punch, we work with many socially conscious clients, such as ForHousing.
 They provide their audience with tips on how to save money whilst also reducing their impact on the environment.